6 ways to get rid of blackheads

 If you are dealing with deep blackheads, which are particularly stubborn, you may want to consider having them extracted by a well-trained aesthetician.
 An aesthetician who knows what they are doing can extract blackheads without hurting your skin.
 If you are wondering how to remove a deep blackhead without the help of a professional, you can also try it yourself with a blackhead extracting tool, available at most drugstores, but be extra careful.
 Aggressive squeezing, poking, and prodding can aggravate skin and cause a bigger problem than the one you started with.

-Want to learn how to get rid of blackheads for good?
+Essential Routine to get rid of blackheads for combination to oily skin

 Our bestsellers against blackheads (whiteheads)